faros-ai/airbyte-local-cli/README.md

   --k8s-mem-limit 500Mi \
   --keep-containers
 ```
-**Note**: To execute this command successfully, `kubectl` should be installed in your local environment and the Kubernetes cluster context and credentials should be already configured.
-Namespace, cpu, and mem limits parameters are optional. `--keep-containers` parameter allows to keep the pod on the cluster after the source/destination containers complete the sync.
+**Note**: To execute this command successfully, Kubernetes cluster context and credentials should be already configured.

 ## Configuring Faros source/destination using a wizard